 If and when the warrants are exercised, the applicable relative fair value initially recognized in warrants is transferred to share capital.
-Any consideration paid on the exercise of the warrants is credited to capital stock.
+Any consideration paid on the exercise of the warrants is also credited to share capital.
 For those warrants that expire unexercised on maturity, the recorded value is transferred to contributed surplus.

-Notes to Consolidated Financial Statements Years Ended December 31, 2020 and 2019 (Expressed in Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended December 31, 2021 and 2020 (Expressed in Canadian Dollars)